bkgrnd/bkgrnd/README.md

 ### 🪙 Notable projects:
 ├── 🌾 Cropmate:
-│ ‎ ‎ ‎‎ ‎ ‎ ‎    ├── Utility mod for Hypixel Skyblock
+│ ‎ ‎ ‎‎ ‎ ‎ ‎    ├── Utility mod for Hypixel Skyblock (what a funny way to say macro)
 │  ‎  ‎ ‎ ‎ ‎ ‎  ├── Currently in prototyping.
 │    ‎ ‎ ‎ ‎ ‎ ‎ └── WILL NOT BE RELEASED SOON, I %^$*%#@ HATE REWARPS.
 │
 └── 💻 The Reverse Project:
- ‎ ‎ ‎  ‎  ‎‎  ‎ ‎ ‎  ├── simulated operating system made in python
+ ‎ ‎ ‎  ‎  ‎‎  ‎ ‎ ‎  ├── simulated operating system made in python (aka shell)
    ‎ ‎ ‎ ‎ ‎ ‎‎  ‎ ‎ └── v1 coming (not) soon™

 ### 📫 REACH ME! (buisness or whatever idk)